What to Expect at Therapy

 Using both narrative and psychodynamic approaches, Our therapists implement various methods to help clients develop a new understanding of the self, their partner and of the relationship in order to repair and enhance the relationship.

 Career counselling and assessments for both adults and high school learners with regards to :

 Career changes and suitability

-In therapy, I work collaboratively with clients to solve current problems and help them understand how they interact with their world.
-I help clients to think differently about their problems and provide them with valuable tools to cope with life’s obstacles.
+In therapy, we work collaboratively with clients to solve current problems and help them understand how they interact with their world. we aim to help clients to think differently about their problems and provide them with valuable tools to cope with life’s obstacles.

 understanding poor academic performance and

 Diagnosing learning disorders

 Group Therapy sessions provide clients with a platform to learn and share from other individuals facing the same or similar issues.
 The aim is to help clients support each other in their journey of healing and self-discovery.